intelligence38000/android-docs/src/pages/navigation/overview/map-styling.md

   - "import BookImage from '@mapbox/dr-ui/book-image';"
 ---

 Use the Navigation UI SDK to design an application that provides a unique experience for your users or fits your brand.
-Navigation UI offers a wide range of options for customizing the look of your application including navigation instructions, route lines, and the map style.
+The Navigation UI SDK offers a wide range of options for customizing the look of your application including navigation instructions, route lines, and the map style.

 ## Day and Night mode